-6.21 This year the Plan was found to be meeting 4 out of 19 monitoring remains the same as last year.
-The number of monitoring aims identified as not being achieved remains at 8 this year.
-The number of trigger levels has also remains the same with 6 being breached.
+6.21 This year the Plan was found to be meeting 5 out of 19 monitoring aims which is a slight increased on the previous year.
+The number of monitoring aims identified as not being achieved increased to 9 this year.
+The number of trigger levels being breached has decreased to 5.
 The Plan is not performing in areas such as retail, housing, and employment.